open-telemetry/opentelemetry-specification/specification/trace/api.md

 ## SpanKind

-`SpanKind` describes the relationship between the Span, its parents, and its children in a Trace.  `SpanKind` describes two independent properties that benefit tracing systems during analysis.
+`SpanKind` clarifies the relationship between Spans that are correlated via parent/child relationships or span links. `SpanKind` describes two independent properties that benefit tracing systems during analysis.

-The first property described by `SpanKind` reflects whether the Span is a "logical" remote child or parent.
-By "logical", we mean that the span is logically a remote child or parent, from the point of view of the library that is being instrumented.
-Spans with a remote parent are interesting because they are sources of external load.
-Spans with a remote child are interesting because they reflect a non-local system dependency.
+The first property described by `SpanKind` reflects whether span describes an outgoing request to a remote service (CLIENT and PRODUCER spans) or whether it handles request from an external service (SERVER and CONSUMER spans).

-The second property described by `SpanKind` reflects whether a child Span represents a synchronous call.
-When a child span is synchronous, the parent is expected to wait for it to complete under ordinary circumstances.
+The second property described by `SpanKind` reflects whether a Span represents a synchronous call.
+Spans that describe synchronous operations (SERVER and CLIENT), under ordinary circumstances, end after all its children complete.
 It can be useful for tracing systems to know this property, since synchronous Spans may contribute to the overall trace latency.
 Asynchronous scenarios can be remote or local.

 In order for `SpanKind` to be meaningful, callers SHOULD arrange that a single Span does not serve more than one purpose.
-For example, a server-side span SHOULD NOT be used directly as the parent of another remote span.
-As a simple guideline, instrumentation should create a new Span prior to extracting and serializing the SpanContext for a remote call.
+For example, a server-side span SHOULD NOT be used to describe outgoing remote procedure call.
+As a simple guideline, instrumentation should create a new Span prior to injecting the SpanContext for a remote outgoing call.

-Note: there are complex scenarios where a CLIENT span may have a child that is also logically a CLIENT span, or a PRODUCER span might have a local child that is a CLIENT span, depending on how the various libraries that are providing the functionality are built and instrumented.
+Note: A CLIENT span may have a child that is also a CLIENT span, or a PRODUCER span might have a local child that is a CLIENT span, depending on how the various libraries that are providing the functionality are built and instrumented.
 These scenarios, when they occur, should be detailed in the semantic conventions appropriate to the relevant libraries.

 These are the possible SpanKinds:

 * `SERVER` Indicates that the span covers server-side handling of a synchronous RPC or other remote request.
-This span is often the child of a remote `CLIENT` span that was expected to wait for a response.
-* `CLIENT` Indicates that the span describes a request to some remote service.
-This span is usually the parent of a remote `SERVER` span and does not end until the response is received.
+* `CLIENT` Indicates that the span describes a synchronous request to a remote service.
+  When the context of a `CLIENT` span is propagated, `CLIENT`  span usually becomes a parent of a remote `SERVER` span and ends after `SERVER` span completes.
-* `PRODUCER` Indicates that the span describes the initiators of an asynchronous request.
-This parent span will often end before the corresponding child `CONSUMER` span, possibly even before the child span starts.
+* `PRODUCER` span describes the initiation of an asynchronous request.
+This initiating span will often end before the correlated `CONSUMER` span, possibly even before the `CONSUMER` span starts.
 In messaging scenarios with batching, tracing individual messages requires a new `PRODUCER` span per message to be created.
-* `CONSUMER` Indicates that the span describes a child of an asynchronous `PRODUCER` request.
+* `CONSUMER` Indicates that the span describes the receiving or handling on an asynchronous request.
 * `INTERNAL` Default value.
 Indicates that the span represents an internal operation within an application, as opposed to an operations with remote parents or children.